torvalds/linux/Documentation/networking/device_drivers/intel/ixgbe.rst

 NOTE: For 82599-based network connections, if you are enabling jumbo frames in a virtual function (VF), jumbo frames must first be enabled in the physical function (PF).
-The VF MTU setting cannot be larger than the PF MTU.
+The VF MTU setting canyest be larger than the PF MTU.

 Generic Receive Offload, aka GRO
 --------------------------------